jcpaik/erdos-tuza-valtr/README.md

-# Formal verification of a manuscript "On the Erdős-Tuza-Valtr Conjecture"
+# Formal verification of a paper "On the Erdős-Tuza-Valtr Conjecture"
-This is a formal verification of the manuscript "On the Erdős-Tuza-Valtr Conjecture" in Lean 4.
+This is a formal verification of the paper "On the Erdős-Tuza-Valtr Conjecture" in Lean 4.

 ## The theorem
 For any $n \geq 2$, let $E(n)$ be the minimum number with the property that any $E(n)$ points on a plane with no three on a line contains $n$ points